How this all started.

 NEC PC 6001 Computer.

-Year: 1983 CPU: PD-780C-1 RAM: 16KB ( I got an update version that have 64KB RAM) ROM: 16KB Colors: 256 Hard Disk: None Recording Media: Cassette Recorder Monitor: TV
+Year: 1983 CPU: PD-780C-1 RAM: 16KB (I got an updated version that had 64KB RAM) ROM: 16KB Colors: 256 Hard Disk: None Recording Media: Cassette Recorder Monitor: TV

 Olivetti PC1 Computer.